Your one stop shop for inspiring stories of people taking positive action on climate change.

 The mammoth floating solar farm will produce enough electricity to power 15,000 homes.
 And China have already got some bigger ones in the pipeline!

 The abandoned quarries in Snowdonia will transfer water between two reservoirs, storing it for times it's most needed.
 It’ll power 200,000 homes for seven hours per day and last 125 years!

 Photo: Kris Williams.

 Butte aux Cailles swimming pool, Paris, store servers in their basement connected to their boilers.
 The waste heat from the servers heats the pool, saving four tonnes of CO2 per year.

 Auckland, New Zealand, is installing 90,000 LED lights on the harbour bridge hooked up to 630 solar panels and a battery.
 The lights will last at least five times longer than the old bulbs.

 The Edinburgh Remakery want to start a repair revolution.
 They teach people to fix their broken clothes, laptops and furniture, saving 250 tonnes of waste from landfill.

-About 1 in 30 people now cycle to work, double what it was ten years ago.
-The city has invested loads in cycle infrastructure, and their latest project is a connected, all-ages cycle lanes through an area where many people are already biking - the one of the US’s first well-connected low-stress biking networks.
-Photo: Flavio Grynszpan
+About 1 in 30 people now cycle to work, double ten years ago.
+The city's latest project is a connected, all-ages cycle lanes through an area where many people are already biking.

-Yep you read correctly, 98%.
-The power used all Costa Rica’s natural resources - rivers, wind, sunshine and underground heat.
+Costa Rica uses all it's natural resources for electricity - rivers, wind, sunshine and underground heat.
 For 250 days in the year, they were powered totally by clean electricity.
-Photo: Everjean

 We do our absolute best to report stories accurately at the time of posting, however if you do spot an error please get in touch.